 California.
-I've been visiting Lassen for 30 years and during that time, I've hiked all over
+I've been visiting Lassen for over 30 years and during that time, I've backpacked all

-the park from one beautiful side to the other, yet I still haven't figured out
+over the park from one beautiful side to the other, and yet I still haven't figured out why more

-why more people haven't discovered this place.
-It has geysers, fumaroles,
+people haven't discovered this place.
+Like Yellowstone National Park, Lassen has geysers,

-and all kinds of other nasty and interesting geothermal stuff.
-It has
+mud pots, fumaroles, and all kinds of other nasty-yet-fascinating geothermal stuff.
+Like Glacier or Rocky

-meadows, alpine forest, and dozens of sparkling, beautiful lakes.
+Mountain National Parks, Lassen has meadows, alpine forests, and dozens of sparkling lakes.
 And best

 of all, it has Lassen Peak, which last erupted in 1915 and was the last volcano

 in the lower 48 states to erupt before Mt.
-St. Helens blew its top in May of
+St. Helens blew its top in 1980.
+Lassen is like the

-If you go in the summer, though, make sure that the cross-park road is open and
+If you go in the early summer, though, make sure the cross-park road is open and

 redwoods, I headed straight east through Redding and made the gradual ascent up